 Admission to the minor will be competitive.
-Review will be based on factors such as a student's overall academic record, including but not limited to hours and rigor of courses taken in residence, demonstrated interest, and The University of Texas grade point average with priority to McCombs and Moody students.
-To apply for the minor students must have a cumulative University GPA of at least 3.00.
+Review will be based on factors such as a student's overall academic record, including but not limited to hours and rigor of courses taken in residence, demonstrated interest, and The University of Texas grade point average.